-- 1. Register in SAM before submitting an application; - 2.
-Provide a valid unique entity identifier in the application; and - 3.
-Continue to maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration by MBDA (or any other Federal agency).
+- 1. register in SAM before submitting an application; - 2. provide a valid unique entity identifier in the application; and - 3. continue to maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration by MBDA (or any other Federal agency).

 MBDA may not make a Federal award to an applicant until the applicant has complied with all applicable unique entity identifier and SAM requirements.
 If an applicant has not fully complied with the requirements by the time MBDA is ready to make a Federal award, MBDA may determine that the applicant is not qualified to receive a Federal award and use that determination as a basis for making a Federal award to another applicant.
+Please see section IV, G, 1 for additional information related to the Unique Entity Identifier and SAM information.